 How to Store Lemon Curd to Make It Lasts Longer?

 What is Lemon Curd?

-You must be intrigued by the name lemon curd, but what exactly is it?
+The name “lemon curd” must be intriguing to you, but what is it exactly?
 Also, how is lemon curd made?

 Lemon curd is a type of spreadable custard perfect for pastries and tarts.
 It is similar to jam but has a much more intense lemon flavor.
-It is made from lemon juice, eggs, zest, sugar, and butter.
-The mixture is cooked over low heat until it reached the ideal lemon curd thickness.
+It is made from lemon juice and zest, eggs, zest, sugar, and butter.
+The mixture is cooked over low heat until it reaches the ideal lemon curd thickness.

 When afternoon tea was offered in England in the late nineteenth and early twentieth centuries, it was usually served with toast or scones.
-In addition to replacing jam, this fruit curd may be used as a filling for cakes, mini-pastries, and tarts.
+Lemon curd is normally used to replace jam.
+Other than that, this fruit curd may be used as a filling for cakes, mini-pastries, and tarts.

-The lemon curd was traditionally made in small amounts due to its short shelf life compared to jam.
-In modern times, refrigeration has made it feasible to produce and store larger quantities in the modern world.
+Lemon curd was traditionally made in small amounts due to its short shelf life compared to jam.
+In modern times, refrigeration has made it feasible to produce and store larger quantities.

+How to Store Lemon Curd to Make It Lasts Longer?